st-tech/zr-obp/benchmark/ope/README.md

 ## Training Regression Model

+Model-dependent estimators such as DM and DR need a pre-trained regression model.
-Here we train a regression model using some machine learning methods.
+Here, we train a regression model with some machine learning methods.

 We define hyperparameters for the machine learning methods in [`conf/hyperparams.yaml`](https://github.com/st-tech/zr-obp/blob/master/benchmark/ope/conf/hyperparams.yaml).
-This will be used in the model-dependent estimators such.
 [train_regression_model.py](https://github.com/st-tech/zr-obp/blob/master/benchmark/ope/train_regression_model.py) implements the training process of the regression model.

 ```